github/explore/topics/perl6/index.md

 url: https://www.perl6.org/
 wikipedia_url: https://en.wikipedia.org/wiki/Perl_6
 ---
 Perl 6 is an expressive and feature-rich programming language designed by Larry Wall and developed by the Perl 6 community.
-Features include: Object-oriented programming, functional programming primitives, parallelism, concurrency, asynchrony, definable grammars for pattern matching and generalized string processing, optional and gradual typing.
+Features include: object-oriented programming, functional programming primitives, parallelism, concurrency, asynchrony, definable grammars for pattern matching and generalized string processing, and optional and gradual typing.